WRAPUP 2-Iran supreme leader spurns U.S. overture to fight Islamic State

 That means plunging into two civil wars in which nearly

 every country in the Middle East already has a stake.
-And it
+It also

 In a rare direct intervention into diplomacy, Iran's supreme